-X. AMBIENT AIR IMPACT ANALYSIS
+XI.
+AMBIENT AIR IMPACT ANALYSIS

 This section summarizes ADEQ's findings regarding the ambient assessment submitted by South32 Hermosa Inc. (South32 Hermosa) in support of its Class I Air Quality Permit.
-As part of the minor New Source Review (mNSR) process under Arizona Administrative Code (A.A.C.)
+Based on the potential-to-emit (PTE) South32 presented in the application, this project is not a Prevention of Significant Deterioration (PSD) source and does not trigger the PSD review.
+Instead, the proposed project was reviewed as part of the minor New Source Review (mNSR) process.
+According to Arizona Administrative Code (A.A.C.)
 R18-2-334, ADEQ required South32 Hermosa to conduct an ambient air quality assessment via air dispersion modeling to demonstrate that potential impacts from the Hermosa Project will not interfere with attainment or maintenance of any National Ambient Air Quality Standard (NAAQS).
 The NAAQS are maximum concentration "ceilings" measured in terms of the total concentration of a pollutant in the atmosphere.
 For a new or modified source, compliance with any NAAQS is based upon the total estimated air quality, which is the sum of the background concentrations and the estimated ambient impacts of the applicant's proposed emissions.

-For the South32 Hermosa Project, the pollutants subject to the ambient assessment are particulate matter with an aerodynamic diameter no larger than 10 microns (PM{10}), particulate matter with an aerodynamic diameter no larger than 2.5 microns ($PM{2.5}$), nitrogen oxides (NO_X), carbon monoxide (NO_X), and ozone (NO_X).
-No modeling was done for NO_X 0 as it is not subject to the mNSR review.
+For the South32 Hermosa Project, the pollutants subject to the ambient assessment are particulate matter with an aerodynamic diameter no larger than 10 microns ( $PM{10}$ ), particulate matter with an aerodynamic diameter no larger than 2.5 microns ( $PM{2.5}$ ), nitrogen oxides ( $NO_X$ ), carbon monoxide (CO), Lead (Pb), and ozone (O3).
+No modeling was done for SO2 as it is not subject to the mNSR review.

-Guidance for performing air quality dispersion modeling analyses is set forth in the EPA's Guideline on Air Quality Models (40 CFR Part 51 Appendix W)3, and in the Air Dispersion Modeling Guidelines for Arizona Air Quality Permits, November 1, 2019.4
+Guidance for performing air quality dispersion modeling analyses is set forth in the EPA's Guideline on Air Quality Models (40 CFR Part 51 Appendix W), and in the Air Dispersion Modeling Guidelines for Arizona Air Quality Permits, November 1, 2019.